Hey everyone – today I’m checking out Inbox Pounds, as a way of potentially making a little extra cash online.

 (update – my £30 Amazon giftcard also arrived with no issues!!).

 Concluding Thoughts: Is Inbox Pounds A Scam Or Legit Survey Site?

 I hope you’re now more familiar with what Inbox pounds is.

-In my experience so far, Inbox Pounds is a legit site, but it certainly hasn’t escaped criticism!
+In my experience so far, Inbox Pounds is a legit site, but like all sites like this – it hasn’t escaped some criticism.

 Just because the income potential is low, it doesn’t make it a scam – which is sometimes the conclusion people jump to with survey sites.